 Review – Downing Estate Planning Service

-- Choice of asset backed or renewable energy strategies
+- Choice of asset backed or renewable energy investments

 - Minimum investment £50,000

-In both companies there is a mix of equity investments with growth potential and straightforward loans to companies.
-The loans provide the on-going liquidity.
-8% yield plus equity upside (in the growth deals) is the minimum Downing wants from each investment.
-As with the majority of Downing’s investments, the team prefers to back known management teams they have invested in before.
-In addition, should the companies run into financial difficulties, Downing has priority charge over the assets before the company’s own management, to give investors a better chance to get their money back if things don’t go to plan.
+As with the majority of Downing’s investments, the team prefers to back known management teams they have invested with before.
+Downing also takes a priority charge over the assets before the company’s own management, to give investors a better chance to get their money back if things don’t go to plan.

 Asset backed – Pulford Trading Ltd

-The asset-backed side is dominated by investments in care homes and pubs.
-Care homes are typically purpose built with 80-90 beds in what Downing consider to be decent areas.
+Care homes are typically purpose built with 60-90 beds in what Downing consider to be decent areas.
 Downing likes investing in Scotland as there is an element of support from the state that isn't means tested.
-All Scottish care homes are run by one management team.
-Prior to making an investment in a new facility, Downing conducts market research to establish market demand and potential fee levels.
+All their Scottish care homes are run by one management team.
+Prior to making an investment in a new facility, Downing conducts market research to establish demand and potential fee levels.

-The lending side of Pulford will typically provide development finance for student accommodation with a loan term of about 12-24 months.
+The lending side of Pulford Trading Ltd will typically provide development finance for student accommodation with a loan term of about 12-24 months.
 Downing is comfortable taking construction risk in a deal, however having first charge over the assets is essential.
-It won’t do speculative residential developments.
+It won’t invest in speculative residential developments.

 Renewable Energy – Bagnall Renewables Ltd

-This service only invests in UK renewable energy projects.
-Anaerobic Digestion plants (turning waste or food stock into energy) form the bulk of the renewable projects completed thus far as they offer the potential for higher long-term returns than other forms of renewable energy according to Downing.
+Anaerobic Digestion plants (AD), which turn waste or food stock into energy, form the bulk of the renewable projects completed thus far as they offer the potential for higher long-term returns than other forms of renewable energy, according to Downing.
 All Downing’s AD plants use crops supplied under contract and turn it into energy, which helps achieve consistency.
-Other AD plants use waste, instead, which is more inconsistent.
+Other AD plants use waste food matter instead, which is more inconsistent.
 There are no new AD plants currently under consideration.
 As well as AD, solar, wind and hydro electricity generation also feature.
 A project will only be considered once planning has been achieved and connection to the grid agreed.

-Both companies launched in early 2013, the charts bellows show performance since then.
+Both companies launched in early 2013; the charts below show performance since then.

 The normal initial charge, before Wealth Club saving, is 4%.
-The annual fee is 2% plus VAT; the initial charge is 4%.
+The annual fee is 2% plus VAT.
 There is a performance fee of 20% of returns over 4% compound per annum, charged at exit.
 In addition, Downing may receive arrangement and monitoring fees from the underlying investments, unless they are simply lending money.
 Arrangement fees are capped at 2%.
 Monitoring fees are capped at 0.5% each year.